eggboy/aca-java-ai-workshop/02-deploy-helloworld/README.md

 __Important:__ Applications logs have a dedicated `ContainerAppConsoleLogs_CL` type.

-Here is how to get its 50 most recent logs of the `ContainerAppConsoleLogs_CL` type for the microservice we just
+Here is how to get its 50 most recent logs of the `ContainerAppConsoleLogs_CL` type for the microservice we just deployed.
+Paste the following query into the query editor and click "Run".
-deployed:

-Insert this text in the text area that states "Type your queries here or click on of the queries to start".
-Click the text of the query, then click "Run".

 ```sql
 ContainerAppConsoleLogs_CL